data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
-Use a [list comprehension](gloss:listcomp) to calculate the list of all of the tracks' playlist ids.
+Write a [list comprehension](gloss:listcomp) to calculate the list of all of the tracks' playlist ids.
 :::

+    pre(data-executable)
+      |

 _{button.next-step} Continue_